Know before you go: Jasper National Park

-Avoid the crowds by heading to these beautiful (but less discovered) spots to enjoy that sense of wonder in nature in one of Canada's most popular National Parks.
+Avoid the crowds by heading to these beautiful and lesser known spots to enjoy the sense of wonder that being in nature in one of Canada's most popular national parks brings.

-Explore the Icefields Parkway but steer clear of its hot spots; sure Sunwapta Falls has pretty epic views but so does Lower Sunwapta.
-Earn your selfie with a 2.6km round-trip hike to Lower Sunwapta and you'll see fewer people but dazzling views.
+Explore the Icefields Parkway but steer clear of its hot spots; sure Sunwapta Falls has pretty epic views but so does Lower Sunwapta!
+Earn your selfie with a 2.6 km round-trip hike to Lower Sunwapta and you'll see fewer people but just as dazzling views.